 Your traditional Japanese Tattoo

-A Koi swimming upstream is mostly connoted with autumn and therefore often depicted with maple leaves.
+A Koi swimming upstream mainly connotes autumn and therefore often related to maple leaves.
 It represents the ambition of facing upcoming challenges.
-Swimming downwards, the Koi is illustrated with cherry blossoms and linked to spring.
-A Koi going downstream can be seen as an image of successfully overcoming an obstacle.
+On the opposite, when swimming downwards, it connotes spring and relates to cherry blossoms.
+A Koi going downstream represents the image of successfully overcoming an obstacle.